softprops/tubesocks/README.md

 A comfortable _and_ fashionable way to have bi-directional conversations with modern web servers.

-Tubesocks is a snug little interface that wraps [async http client][ahc] which supports an emerging standard protocol for pushing messages to clients and respoding over an open connection.
+Tubesocks is a snug little interface that wraps [async http client][ahc] which supports an emerging standard protocol for pushing messages to clients and responding over an open connection.

 Here is an `echo` client.